OpenBB-finance/OpenBB/website/content/terminal/usage/intros/forecast.md

 |sto |Add Stochastic Oscillator %K and %D |
 |signal |Add Price Signal (short vs. long term) |

-Each function will have slight variations to the command syntax, but will generally operate similarily.
+Each function will have slight variations to the command syntax, but will generally operate similarly.
 Print the help dialogue as a reminder.

 ```console
 usage: rsi [-d {vix,SPY}] [-c TARGET_COLUMN] [--period PERIOD] [-h]